 California stands for summer, sun, sunshine – and excellent skiing.
 At Lake Tahoe on the border between California and Nevada, nine ski areas await with the finest powder.
 Extensive pine forests, massive mountain scenery, and the deep blue waters of a huge mountain lake: welcome to Lake Tahoe.
-The region around the famous lake is home to several ski areas where you can enjoy gliding through the powder under the mild Californian sun.
+The region around the famous lake is home to several ski resorts.
+SnowTrex can only recommend gliding through the powder snow under the mild Californian sun to all passionate winter sports enthusiasts.

 North and South Lake Tahoe